 Let's get to the bottom of it.
 What would prey upon a 9-foot great white shark?

 Proof of a Super Predator

-The great white at the center of this story was tagged in 2003 by researcher David Riggs.
+The great white at the center of this story was tagged in 2003.
 When the tag eventually washed up on shore it told a bizarre tale of the shark's final minutes.
 The bottom line: Something is out there capable of preying upon large sharks.